What You Need to Know About COVID-19 Vaccines in the Philippines

 Back to the main article: If I Get COVID-19, How Much Do I Need to Pay?

-Currently, getting vaccinated against COVID-19 is not required for everyone.
-But if you don’t want to suffer from severe COVID-19 symptoms, then you should be vaccinated.
+Currently, getting vaccinated against COVID-19 is not required for everyone—but it is highly encouraged.
+If you don’t want to suffer from severe COVID-19 symptoms, then you should be vaccinated.

 There’s no way to tell how this virus can affect you.
 One person can be asymptomatic or experience mild illness while another can suffer severe complications that can even lead to death.